MarkPearlCoZa/Blog_General/_posts/2017-05-04-The-Puzzle-Solver.md

 You then get the third puzzle, it's pretty much the same as the previous two puzzles - you are surprised by this.
 This time you manage to do in a couple of days but it is not really feeling like a challenge.
 Your boss tells you that you you are getting a reputation for being really good at solving these types of puzzles.

 You get the fourth puzzle, it's identical to the first you did!
 You do the puzzle, but to keep it challenging you only use your left hand to place the pieces.
-It's a little boring, but only using your left hand makes it more interesting.
+It's a little boring, but doing it this way makes it more interesting.

 And so as the months go on you keep getting the same type of puzzles over an over again.
 You try find different ways of keeping it interesting.
 You find a book that was recommended to you by a colleague that has different patterns for solving puzzles in it.
 You try every pattern in the book on your next puzzle.
 Solve the puzzle with no eyes, solve the puzzle upside down, solve the puzzle with no hands.